This is the /document/v1 API reference documentation.

 in chunks, using continuation tokens to track progress.

-Visits is implemented as a linear scan over the documents in the cluster.
+Visits are a linear scan over the documents in the cluster.

 /document/v1/<namespace>/<document-type>/docid